-EDEV 604 0 units Adult Learning Assessment
+EDEV 604 0 units Adult Learning Assessment 9 hours lecture

 This course provides instruction on adult learning and learning strategies.
 It includes individual assessments to identify learning strengths and weaknesses for the purpose of identifying learning disabilities following the California Community College Learning Disability Eligibility model.
 It emphasizes the development of a plan for improved learning in all college courses.